 If you suffer from back pain, you are not alone.
 About 80 percent of people experience back pain at least once in life, according to the American Chiropractic Association.
-Your back is a complex arrangement of bones, muscles, connective tissue, blood vessels and nerves; back pain is often the result of problems within the bones and tissues of the back.
-Fortunately, chiropractors can diagnose the source of back pain and provide a number of treatments that relieve back pain.
+Your back is a complex arrangement of bones, muscles, connective tissue, blood vessels, and nerves; back pain is often the result of problems within the bones and tissues of the back.
+Fortunately, chiropractors can diagnose the source of back pain and provide several treatments that relieve back pain.

 Nerves stem out from the spinal cord, which runs down the middle of the spinal column, to connect the brain with the rest of the body.
 Back pain may be the result of inflammation pressing against the nerves.
 The discs can develop bulges that press against nerves to create pain.
 Misalignment of the bones of the spine may also press against nerves.

 The cold temperatures of an ice pack reduce blood flow to the treated area.
 Decreased blood flow can reduce inflammation and swelling that can cause pain.
 Cold temperatures can also temporarily reduce nerve activity associated with back pain.

 Use a towel between your skin and the ice pack to avoid damaging your skin.
 Limit each cold therapy session to 20 minutes or less.
 Remove the ice pack if you notice that your skin is numb, blistered, red, or blotchy.